AnggaR96s/Reforestation/README.md

-## Why did the cookie cry?
-It was feeling crumby.
+## What do you call a droid that takes the long way around?
+R2 detour.